 Application software directly supports business functions and may be licensed, commercially available software or may be custom-developed.

 Taking control of the software requires a different approach than that applied to most of the other assets of the insurer.
 This is especially true for custom-developed software.
 Control of the software initially means knowledge of the software in place and its intended purpose to the insurer.
 For licensed software, it is necessary to have an accurate inventory of the software, to have proof of licenses and status of maintenance contracts to ensure authorized legal use, and to obtain updates from the software vendor.
 In the case of custom-developed software, it is necessary to identify the developer(s), whether contract or in-house, and any relationship with the insurer.
 It may be necessary to retain an intellectual property attorney to determine the company’s rights to the software.
 The program source code must be physically located; whether on the company’s servers or elsewhere, and rights to the source code must be determined.
+Succession planning information should be obtained for software developed by a sole proprietor contractor.

 It will be necessary for the receiver to identify the applications that address the following functional requirements: